(Note to Editors: This release contains information about a community member.)

 Traumatic brain injury repair, reversing liver disease and providing cardiac telemedicine to newborns in remote areas were all research topics that earned top accolades at the fifth annual Today's and Tomorrow's Children Fund (TTCF) Faculty Presentation Awards.
 The TTCF prizes honored compelling presentations made by faculty members engaged in pediatric research at UCLA Mattel Children's Hospital.
 The group presented the three winners with grants totaling more than $326,000 at a luncheon in July.

 Dr. Robert Venick (Westwood), assistant clinical professor of pediatric gastroenterology, hepatology and nutrition, earned second-place honors and a gift of $88,100.
 Venick's research aims to help children whose intestines do not work and must be fed intravenously through parenteral nutrition.
 While this treatment is life-saving, it is also associated with a life-threatening disease called parenteral nutrition associated liver disease (PNALD) that can require a liver transplant.
 Venick's research focuses on an experimental drug that can reverse PNALD and thus alleviate the need for a transplant.

-For more information on the Today's and Tomorrow's Children Fund, please contact Jennifer Jung, director of development at Mattel Children's Hospital UCLA, at firstname.lastname@example.org or (310) 267-1832.
+For more information on the Today's and Tomorrow's Children Fund, please contact Jennifer Jung, director of development at UCLA Mattel Children's Hospital, at firstname.lastname@example.org or (310) 267-1832.